 The Visa Waiver Programme has made travel to the US considerably easier for UK citizens, vastly reducing the quantity of red tape and processing time; the ESTA is approved and delivered within 24 hours.
 However, it’s useful to understand exactly what the limitations are in terms of the 90-day validity of the ESTA.

 First of all, it’s good to clarify the two time periods associated with the ESTA.
-The document itself is valid for 2 years from the time of receipt (unless your passport expires in this time), however you may not exceed a stay of over 90 consecutive days during these 2 years.
+The travel authorisation itself is valid for 2 years from the time of receipt (unless your passport expires in this time), however you may not exceed a stay of over 90 consecutive days during these 2 years.
 If you want to stay longer, you must apply for the appropriate visa.

 For those who are looking to stay in the USA for this length of time, it’s easy to interpret 90 days as about 3 months; this causes some people to book a return flight exactly 3 months after their outbound flight.
 It’s an easy mistake to make, but if you book your flights between July 4 and October 4, for example, then this exceeds 90 days.